nwolfey21/kinectApps/README.md

 The application will:
 - Initialize the Kinect v2 sensor (body tracking only)
 - Display a single window with a black background
-- Draw a white stick figure that mirrors your movements in real-time
+- Draw stick figure(s) that mirror movements in real-time
+- Support multiple people simultaneously (up to 6, Kinect v2 limit)
+- Assign distinct colors to each person for easy identification:
+  - Person 1: White
+  - Person 2: Yellow
+  - Person 3: Magenta
+  - Person 4: Green
+  - Person 5: Blue
+  - Person 6: Orange
-- Automatically scale and center the stick figure in the display window
+- Automatically scale and center all stick figures in the display window
 - Apply smoothing to reduce jitter in the animation
 - Press **ESC** to quit

-**Note**: Move in front of the Kinect sensor to see your stick figure.
-The stick figure will follow your body movements, including arms, legs, and torso.
+**Note**: Move in front of the Kinect sensor to see your stick figure(s).
+Each stick figure will follow the corresponding person's body movements, including arms, legs, and torso.
+Multiple people can be tracked simultaneously, each with their own colored stick figure.

 ## Dependencies